 - “Identity in the Ancient World”

 - “Race and Ethnicity in the Ancient World”

 - “Archaeology of the Hellenistic Mediterranean”

 - "What is Classics?", a critical history of the discipline

 - Several of our faculty have revised and developed syllabi as part of Cornell’s Faculty Institute for Diversity.

-- From Fall 2021, we will offer a 1-credit course on “Classics in the 21st Century” aimed at undergraduates who wish to learn more about the challenges of studying Classics today, including the problematic history of classicism and white supremacy, the complicity of Classics with empire and settler colonialism, and the various political uses of Greco-Roman myth.
+- From Spring 2023, we will offer a 1-credit course on “Classics in the 21st Century” aimed at undergraduates who wish to learn more about the challenges of studying Classics today, including the problematic history of classicism and white supremacy, the complicity of Classics with empire and settler colonialism, and the various political uses of Greco-Roman myth.
 As an introduction to the discipline, we hope to offer undergraduates the chance to think through for themselves received ideas about what the classical past, and what our relationships to it, is.

-- We recognise that there are financial costs involved in studying Classics.
+- We recognize that there are financial costs involved in studying Classics.
 We seek to address student hardship through financial support for The Sportula in addition to supporting the development of resources available for students at Cornell.